Generic Name: azithromycin dihydrate

 Allergic and Skin Reactions

-Serious allergic reactions, including angioedema, anaphylaxis, Stevens Johnson syndrome, toxic epidermal necrolysis have been reported in patients on azithromycin therapy using other formulations.
+Serious allergic reactions, including angioedema, anaphylaxis, Stevens Johnson syndrome, and toxic epidermal necrolysis have been reported in patients on azithromycin therapy using other formulations.
 Fatalities have been reported.
 Cases of Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) have also been reported.
 Despite initially successful symptomatic treatment of the allergic symptoms, when symptomatic therapy was discontinued, the allergic symptoms recurred soon thereafter in some patients without further azithromycin exposure.
 These patients required prolonged periods of observation and symptomatic treatment.
 The relationship of these episodes to the long tissue half-life of azithromycin and subsequent exposure to antigen has not been determined.

 If an allergic reaction occurs, appropriate therapy should be instituted.
 Physicians should be aware that reappearance of the allergic symptoms may occur when symptomatic therapy is discontinued.